 The session focused on the action being taken within NHS Wales and elsewhere in the UK to support efforts in tackling the climate emergency and to create a sustainable service, providing a space where action being taken within NHS Wales can be demonstrated and ideas shared.
 The session also aimed to highlight that by being part of the solution, the health service is participating in behaviour which would lead to better health outcomes and support a move towards prevention.

 The impact of COVID-19 will reverberate throughout communities on a previously unimaginable scale, requiring sustained action from national and local leaders across every sector.
 Leaders across all sectors must look beyond the immediate health response to COVID-19 to understand where and how we can actively supporting our nation’s critical local economic and social recovery.

-This session will explore the increasingly important role of NHS organisations as anchors in their local community.
+This session explored the increasingly important role of NHS organisations as anchors in their local community.
 Given it’s scale, reach and purpose the NHS is one of the most important anchors in the community and has an important role in mitigating the impacts of the COVID-19 recession.
-We will hear from experts on where and how their organisations are working to support the local economic and social recovery and the partnerships that matter.
-This webinar will complement a strategic overview of the shape of the economy with practical examples of where organisations are making a difference on the ground.
+We heard from experts on where and how their organisations are working to support the local economic and social recovery and the partnerships that matter.
+This webinar complemented a strategic overview of the shape of the economy with practical examples of where organisations are making a difference on the ground.

 Thursday 30 September